Helpful Gardening Tips

 Open your plants and inspect the same day received.
 We offer 3 days to report any problems with your order.
 Bare root plants need to be planted within 2-3 days of receipt unless weather prohibits.
 Store in a cool place and keep roots moist and covered with plastic until they can be planted.
 Water daily for the first week after planting.

 Everyone loves pink Spirea shrubs because of their eye catching beauty and easy care.
 The plants are of two varieties: spring blooming and summer blooming.

 The spring-blooming plant has arched branches filled with clusters of cascading white flowers, and the summer blooming boasts upright stems filled with pink, white, and even red blossoms.

 The spirea is both flexible and easy to grow.
-They do great in nearly every hardy zone, and spring and fall planting produces the best results.
+Spirea does excellent in nearly every hardy zone, and spring and fall planting produces the best results.
 Since bushes can grow between two and six feet, it's best to plant in an area large enough to accommodate growth.
 Aesthetically, they are ideal as a property border or even grown cover.

 Make sure your spirea has full sunlight.
-There's nothing wrong with a little shade, but too much can stunt the plant's growth.
+There's nothing wrong with a bit of shade, but too much can stunt the plant's growth.
 Spireas are known to be a bit unruly, so they may need to be trimmed back now and then.

 Spirea also comes in different distinct varieties:

 - Japanese Spirea: This type of spirea has the most variety in terms of colors and size.
 There are tiny dwarfs and larger shrubs that grow up to 5 feet.
 The plant often produces violet, white, red, pink, and the occasional yellow.